Cognigy/Documentation/docs/en/docs/pci-vault/overview.md

 In the following example we are using the Webchat Widget, the Webchat Endpoint and Cognigy Live Agent in order to demonstrate PCI Vault:

-1. Open the Congnigy.AI interface and select your AI Agent.
+1. Open the Cognigy.AI interface and select your AI Agent.
 2. In the left-side menu of your Agent, click **Deploy > Endpoints**.
 3. On the **Endpoints** page, select the **Webchat** Endpoint that you have already created with the predefined configuration.
 4. In the upper-right corner of the Endpoint editor, click **Open Demo Webchat**.